 - Have you got your visa fee US$25 ready?

-Bali Visa or VOA: $25USD, covers each person for a maximum period of FOUR weeks.
+Bali Visa or VOA (visa on arrival): US$25, covers each person including children for a maximum period of four weeks.

 Now I can hear you saying, what can I expect to see and experience in the first few minutes of exiting the plane?
 Well firstly, you will step out of an airconditioned environment into very warm and humid conditions, which can be a shock to the unsuspecting on their first visit to the tropics.
 Next, if your flight is unable to park at the terminal for disembarkation, you will probably be herded onto a bus delivering you to the terminal.
 This is not always the case and can depend on your arrival time as well as which airline you are travelling with.